ebelingbarros/udacity_capstone_project/README.md

 As will be seen in the EDA, several indicators available for the set of Brazil's 500 largest companies in the 2015-2019 period - such as "Sales profitability in %", "Adjusted profit in US* million" and "EBITDA in US* million" - reflect a crisis scenario.
 In this context, the objective of this project is to understand the drivers of profitability of Brazil's companies, as the 2015-2019 period was struck by a considerable economic crisis.
 The question that I attempt to answer are:

-**What are the drivers of the profitabiity of Brazil's largest companies, measured by their EBITDA in US$ million?
+**What are the drivers of the profitabiity of Brazil's largest companies, measured by their EBITDA in US$ million (Earnings Before Interest, Taxes, Depreciation, and Amortization)?
 In a high indebtedness scenario, are companies that have a larger degree of maneuvre for investments, as measured by the Net working capital in US$ million, more profitable?
 Are there differences in profitability between private Brazilian companies, foreign controlled ones, and State-Owned Enterprises?**

 To answer these questions, I will perform an EDA and employ Machine Learning models to predict the "EBITDA in US$ million" and its drivers, which are measured by the parameters of the model.